fantasyland/fantasy-land/README.md

 method `cata`. `cata` has an arity matching the number of constructor functions belonging to each type.
 Each argument to `cata` is either:

-1. a value
+1. a value corresponding to a nullary constructor

+   1. Value arguments to `cata` must match the return type of `cata` itself.

-2. a function with an arity matching the number of arguments to the constructor function.
+2. a function with an arity matching the number of arguments to the corresponding constructor function

-   1. Each function argument to `cata` must return a value of the same type as `cata` itself.
+   1. Function arguments to `cata` must return values of the same type as `cata` itself.

 ex.